Cloudflare Tunnel as an alternative to Kubernetes ingress

 -

-Chose you hostname & configure your DNS
+Choose you hostname and configure your DNS

 Suppose you want to expose your application at